Catalog of Federal Domestic Assistance (CFDA) Number: 84.323A.

 - Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch).

-The page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the two-page abstract, the resumes, the bibliography, the references, or the letters of support.
-However, you must include all of the application narrative in Part III.
+The page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the resumes, the bibliography, the references, or the letters of support.
+However, the page limit does apply to all of the application narrative section (Part III).

 3. Submission Dates and Times:

 Applications Available: May 25, 2010.

 Deadline for Transmittal of Applications: July 9, 2010.Start Printed Page 29331

 Applications for grants under this competition may be submitted electronically using the Electronic Grant Application System (e-Application) accessible through the Department's e-Grants site, or in paper format by mail or hand delivery.
 For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery, please refer to section IV.
 6. Other Submission Requirements of this notice.

 We do not consider an application that does not comply with the deadline requirements.